 Important: Confirm with your lecturer whether you are using APA 6th or APA 7th as they are slightly different.

 Personal interviews are those you conduct yourself to obtain more information to support a point you are making, such as emailing a professor.
-In this case, treat it as personal communications.
+In this case, treat as personal communications.

 During an interview with Neil Armstrong … (Armstrong, 2001).